Karim-Haffar/auction-app/README.md

-# auction-app
+# Auction APP
-creation une application d'enchere
+Creating an auction application using language c . creating a GUI using gtk+